 We have been actively monitoring the COVID-19 situation and its impact on our business, employees, patients, partners, suppliers and vendors.
-Our financial results for the three and six months ended June 30, 2020 were not significantly impacted by COVID-19.
-While we are continuing the on-going Elevage Study that is underway at sites in the United States and Canada, COVID-19 precautions have directly and indirectly impacted the timeline for this clinical trial, as it has for many other clinical trials.
-In particular, the reduced, delayed or suspended activities of the clinical trial sites participating in the Elevage Study as precautionary measures in response to COVID-19 has delayed screening and enrollment of potential subjects into the study which in turn will have an impact on the timing of completion and announcement of study results.
+Our financial results for the three months ended March 31, 2020 were not significantly impacted by COVID-19.
+While we are continuing the on-going Elevage Study that is underway at sites in the United States and Canada, we expect that COVID-19 precautions may directly and indirectly impact the timeline for this clinical trial, as it has for many other clinical trials.
+In particular, the reduced, delayed or suspended activities of the clinical trial sites participating in the Elevage Study as precautionary measures in response to COVID-19 may delay screening and enrollment of potential subjects into the study which in turn would have an impact on the timing of completion and announcement of study results.
 In response, we have worked closely with our IRB and clinical trial sites to implement appropriate responses in light of the remote working arrangements and travel restrictions imposed by various governments.
-Separately, vTv has continued to make adjustments that allow us to maintain our business operations during the quarter despite current circumstances, including establishing remote working options for all employees.
+Separately, vTv has made adjustments that allow us to maintain our business operations during the quarter despite current circumstances.
 Given the scope of the pandemic, we cannot predict the impact of the progression of the COVID-19 outbreak on future clinical trial and financial results due to a variety of factors, including the continued good health of our employees, the ability of our third party suppliers, vendors, manufacturers and partners to continue to operate and provide services, the ability of our clinical trial sites to continue or resume operations, any further government and/or public actions taken in response to the pandemic and the ultimate duration of the COVID-19 outbreak/pandemic.